Brun0MF/SocketServer/README.md

 If you put '?' as a parameter, both will respond with a list of possible parameters.

 >__Warning__
->Modifying the folder structure may cause errors!
+>Modifying folder/project structure may cause errors!

 >__Note__
 >Only the "Client.py" file can be executed without being inside the project folder.